trixirt/rocFFT/README.md

 To build all of the above clients, use `-DBUILD_CLIENTS=on`.

-To install the client depencencies on Ubuntu, run `sudo apt install libgtest-dev libfftw3-dev libboost-program-options-dev`.
+To install the client dependencies on Ubuntu, run `sudo apt install libgtest-dev libfftw3-dev libboost-program-options-dev`.
 We use version 1.10 of Google Test (gtest).